Build on the audit layer

 Input hashing

 Hash your agent's input payload before submitting.
-The hash is a cryptographic fingerprint — proof the agent used specific inputs, without exposing what they were.
+The hash is a cryptographic fingerprint.
+It proves the agent used specific inputs without exposing what they were.
 Use client.hash_inputs() to generate a deterministic SHA-256 hash.

 Decision events